 The exit landscape for AI startups remains constrained, with acquisitions dominating the scene.
 Of the 281 exits recorded in H1 2025, most were lower-value deals, reflecting limited opportunities for IPOs or high-value mergers.
 This trend has left many investors questioning the sustainability of current valuations, particularly as generative AI startups continue to attract outsized funding.

-Reports from PYMNTS highlight the funding–exit imbalance, emphasizing the need for startups to recalibrate their strategies to align with realistic market expectations.
+The funding–exit imbalance, emphasizing the need for startups to recalibrate their strategies to align with realistic market expectations.
+Early exits increasingly take the form of lower-value acquisitions or 'acquihires' (where companies are bought mainly for their teams rather than products).

 1. Increased Burn and “Winner-Take-Most” Economics